Become An Outdoor Education Instructor!

 The Monthly Seminar: Each month, ALP students come together twice to reflect and share stories of their experiences, gain deeper learning and realizations through directed inquiry with an instructor, and to support each other in the individual learning goals and challenges that each student is facing.
 Long-time experience instructors will also share specialized instruction in unique areas of mentoring.

 Advanced Training Series: Once a month, ALP students spend either a weekend day or a full weekend with a Specialist Instructor studying advanced skills in mentoring, including going deeper into the 8-shields mentoring curriculum.
 This series is designed to further develop the skills and knowledge of the ALP students (a little more “me” time), with topics ranging from advanced instructional techniques, to further survival, tracking, ethnobotany and awareness skills.
-It also includes at least two field trips to other schools and hosting an event for other educators where ALP students play a key role as facilitators.
+It also includes at least two field trips and hosting an event for other educators where ALP students play a key role as facilitators.

 Options for Additional Training for ALP Students